wuhyn/full-stack-open-part-3/README.md

 ## Exercise 3.8
 This exercise involves using Morgan to log all the HTTP requests.
 In addition, it should display the request body in JSON object format in the logs. i.e. {"name":"John Smith", "number":"040-2132131231"}

+## Exercise 3.9
+This exercise involves deploying the backend and front-end code to the internet, specifically using the Fly.io service.

+The application is available [here](https://late-snowflake-6165.fly.dev/index.html)